Joesalmon1985/DigitalRights/Digital_Rights.md

 innovators the chance to make money from their work; however, that needs to be balanced with the rights of society as a whole.

-We will ensuring that new copyrights are not created unless the new work represents a substantial change, we will remove the loophole in current copyright law that allows 'restarting the clock' by simply moving content to a new format or making an incremental change to it.
+We will ensure that new copyrights are not created unless the new work represents a substantial change, we will remove the loophole in current copyright law that allows 'restarting the clock' by simply moving content to a new format or making an incremental change to it.